Cream cheese is one of the easiest cheeses you can make.

 - Cultured buttermilk: Add 1/4 cup of cultured buttermilk.
 Just be sure to use buttermilk that has a good quality culture.
-The culture is usually better from organic or small dairies than with massed produced buttermilk.
+The culture is usually better from organic or small dairies than from massed produced buttermilk.

-Flavoured Cream Cheese
+Flavored Cream Cheese

 - Berry Whipped Cheese: Mix 1/2 cup of finely chopped fresh berries into a batch of cream cheese.
-Blueberries, raspberries and strawberries are ideal.
+Blueberries, raspberries, and strawberries are ideal.

-- Cinnamon Honey: Mix in 2 tsp cinnamon, a dash of nutmeg, 1/2 tsp vanilla and 1/2 cup of honey.
+- Cinnamon Honey: Mix in 2 tsp cinnamon, a dash of nutmeg, 1/2 tsp vanilla, and 1/2 cup of honey.
 Perfect as a dip for apples or spreading on carrot cake.

 - Roasted Garlic and Red Pepper: Oven roast 2 red peppers and 4 cloves of garlic.
 Peel and deseed the red pepper.
 Grind the red pepper and garlic into the cream cheese using a food processor.

-- Herbs: Finely dice 1/2 cup of fresh basil, 1/2 cup of chives and 2 tbsp of fresh parsley and stir into the cream cheese.
+- Herbs: Finely dice 1/2 cup of fresh basil, 1/2 cup of chives, and 2 Tbsp of fresh parsley and stir into the cream cheese.

 Homemade Cream Cheese

 Cream cheese is so simple that it’s perfect for beginners.
 Try making a French-style cultured cream cheese or flavor it with berries, herbs, or garlic.
 See the sections above for more information.

 - 2 drops of food-grade calcium chloride (mixed with 2 Tbsp chlorine-free water)